Resident Camps Frequently Asked QuestionsExpand All

 How can Resident Camp participants be contacted during the program?

 If your camper is traveling by air, counselors encourage them to contact their parents upon arrival at the dormitory.
-Campers may use the dormitory phone (we recommend calling cards) or personal cellular phones.
+Campers may use the dormitory phone or personal cellular phones.
 To leave a message at Mzinga Lodge, call (813) 987-5172.
 Remember that Resident Camps are very active and you may not receive a call back from your camper until the evening.
 In an emergency only, call our Resident Camp Hotline pager at (813) 987-5848 and leave a detailed message and phone number where you can be reached.
 A Resident Camp representative is automatically paged from this emergency hotline and will respond or forward the message to the participant.

 Carrying cell phones or other electronic gear during a regular camp day or after LIGHTS OUT is not permitted because of disruption to programming during the day or to resting bunk neighbors at night.
 Camp team members will collect and store all cell phones upon arrival to monitor usage.
 Counselors typically distribute cell phones to campers during free time at the dorm each evening for calling home, family and friends, or if there is a family emergency.